idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 At each stage of road productions things go wrong and we learn new stuff.
 TODO Come up with more examples

-### What if managers memorize these answers for interviews.
+### What if managers memorize these answers for interviews

 Good interviewees prepare as much as possible, thinking through their experiences and philosophies.
 If this post helps them, that is fantastic.
 I'm skeptical a bad manager will be able to internalize these answers to the point they can provide rich answers.